bbc/simorgh/README.md

 A request to a BBC article (https://www.bbc.co.uk/news/articles/clldg965yzjo) is passed on to the Simorgh application from a proprietary routing and caching service (called Mozart).

 The request matches a route in our express server using a regex match (`articleRegexPath` || `frontPageRegexPath`).
 If the URL matches the pre-defined regex pattern for an article or a front page we fetch some params from the route using the `getRouteProps` function.
 This returns the service, isAmp, route and match properties.
-Route is a react-router route that defines a method to fetch the initial JSON used to render the page and the react container in which to render i.e. `ArticleContainer`, this is typically called `getInitialData`
+Route is a react-router route that defines a method to fetch the initial JSON used to render the page and the React component in which to render i.e. `ArticlePage`, this is typically called `getInitialData`.

 Once data is returned we pull the status code and pass all of this data as props to our main document using `renderDocument`.